-This area of concentration builds upon professional practice expectations competencies.
-Graduate students will advocate for health policy by collaborating with a community partner to develop, implement, and evaluate a nutrition policy, program, or activity for the public.
-Students will also develop media proficiency and grant writing skills, as well as demonstrate initiative and leadership skills.
+This area of concentration builds upon the professional practice expectations competencies.
+Interns will advocate for health policy by serving on a health policy committee, and by collaborating with a community partner to develop, implement, and evaluate a nutrition policy, program, or activity for the public.
+Interns will also develop media proficiency and grant writing skills, as well as demonstrate initiative and leadership skills.